Haig Colliery

 Haig Colliery was a coal mine in Whitehaven, Cumbria, in north-west England.
-The mine was in operation for almost 70 years and produced anthracitic coal which is most useful for coking coal.
+The mine was in operation for almost 70 years and produced high volatile strongly caking general purpose coal which was used in the local iron making industry, gas making and domestic fires.
+In later years, following closure of Workington Steelworks in 1980, it was used in electricity generation at Fiddler's Ferry.
 Situated on the coast, the underground workings of the mine spread westwards out under the Irish Sea and mining was undertaken at over 4 mi out underneath the sea bed.

 History

-The mine was sunk in 1914 with production not starting until 1916, and full production not starting until 1925.
+The shafts were sunk between 1914 and 1918 as new access to Wellington Pit with some production starting in 1919, and full production not starting until 1925.
 The mine was named after Douglas Haig, the First World War commander.
 This followed a typical pattern of naming pits after famous figures of the day in Cumbria (Ladysmith after the battle and Wellington after the former Prime Minister).

-The colliery was connected to Wellington Colliery in 1922 and the two mines worked in conjunction with each other until Wellington closed in 1932.
+The new sinking was connected to the existing workings of Wellington Colliery in 1922 and the two mines worked in conjunction with each other until Wellington closed in 1932.
 Initially Haig was operated by the Bord and pillar method, with Longwall mining taking over from the late 1930s.